Tangent $\infty$-categories and Goodwillie calculus

-In an arbitrary tangent $\infty$-category $\bcat{X}$, we can say that two morphisms $F,G: \cat{C} \to \cat{D}$ determine the same $n$-jet at a (generalized) point $x \in \cat{C}$ if they induce equivalent maps on the $n$-fold tangent spaces $T^n_x\cat{C}$ at $x$.
-For smooth manifolds, this definition recovers the ordinary notion of $n$-jet: the equivalence class of smooth maps that agree to order $n$ in a neighbourhood of the point $x$.
-For $\infty$-categories, we prove an analogous result (Theorem~\ref{thm:jet}) saying that a natural transformation $\alpha: F \to G$ between two functors $\cat{C} \to \cat{D}$ induces an equivalence $P_n^xF \weq P_n^xG$ between Goodwillie's $n$-excisive approximations at $x$ if and only if $\alpha$ induces an equivalence on $T^n_x\cat{C}$.
+In an arbitrary tangent $\infty$-category $\bcat{X}$, we say that two morphisms $F,G: \cat{C} \to \cat{D}$ determine the same $n$-jet at a (generalized) point $x \in \cat{C}$ if they induce equivalent maps on the $n$-fold tangent spaces $T^n_x\cat{C}$ at $x$.
+For smooth manifolds, this definition recovers the ordinary notion of $n$-jet, the equivalence class of smooth maps that agree to order $n$ in a neighbourhood of the point $x$.
+For $\infty$-categories, we then prove an analogous result (Theorem~\ref{thm:jet}) which says that a natural transformation $\alpha: F \to G$ between two functors $\cat{C} \to \cat{D}$ induces an equivalence $P_n^XF \weq P_n^XG$ between Goodwillie's $n$-excisive approximations at $X$ in $\cat{C}$ if and only if $\alpha$ induces an equivalence on $T^n_X\cat{C}$.

 The significance of the previous result is that it shows that the notion of $n$-excisive equivalence, and hence $n$-excisive functor, can be recovered directly from the Goodwillie tangent structure.
-To make proper sense of this claim though, we need to be able to talk about non-invertible natural transformations between functors of $\infty$-categories.
+To make proper sense of this claim, though, we need to be able to talk about non-invertible natural transformations between functors of $\infty$-categories.
 This observation reveals that Goodwillie calculus is better understood in the context of tangent structures on an $(\infty,2)$-category.

 In Theorem~\ref{thm:CATdiff-T} we show that there is an $(\infty,2)$-category $\CATdiff$ of differentiable $\infty$-categories which admits a Goodwillie tangent structure extending that on $\Catdiff$.
 This tangent $(\infty,2)$-category completely encodes Goodwillie calculus and the notion of Taylor tower.